 Mikhail Prokhorov supports LeBron’s decision

-Mikhail Prokhorov is a newcomer to the NBA, as the billionaire owner of the soon-to-be Brooklyn Nets.
-At 45 years of age, Prokhorov is Russia’s second richest man, with an estimated net worth of $13.4 billion.
+Mikhail Prokhorov is a newcomer to the NBA, as the wealthy owner of the soon-to-be Brooklyn Nets.
+At 45 years of age, Prokhorov is Russia’s second richest man, with an estimated net worth of $13 billion.
 Apparently, he is also a classy guy in defeat.

 The Nets were one of the teams shut out of the LeBron James sweepstakes after James’ whirlwind free agent courtship, but Prokhorov says he has no problem with the superstar’s decision to play for the Miami Heat.
 In fact, he offers James his best.